Mu-L/getty/README.md

 })

 // Remove a specific callback
-session.RemoveCloseCallback("cleanup", "resources")
+// Safe to call even if the pair was never added (no-op) session.RemoveCloseCallback("cleanup", "resources")

 // Callbacks are automatically executed when the session closes
 ```

-**Note**: During session shutdown, callbacks are executed sequentially in a dedicated goroutine to preserve the add-order.
+**Note**: During session shutdown, callbacks are executed sequentially in a dedicated goroutine to preserve add-order, with defer/recover to log panics without letting them escape the close path.

 ### Callback Management